LucAlexander/src/README.md

 # Src

-Check the included src files in the repository for examples, these docs are minimal and will improve as the spec solidifies.
+Check the included src files in the repository for examples, some of them are older as the system has gone through a few phases of iteration.
+These docs are minimal and will improve as the spec solidifies.

+Source is a metacomputation tool.
+It can serve as a standalone virtual computer, but can be used as a plugin manager for basically any base language.
+You define syntactic mutations to your file in a well defined language of computation close to how real computation happens on real machines, and can then define semantic state for those syntactic constructs in the same language.
+A runtime language exists alonside the compile time system, of course also in the same language.
+True unbounded freedom, allowing absolute precision.
+Ever want assembly with a proof engine tacked on?
+Now you can make it.

+You can run multiple instances of source computers in the same directory and have them communicate over an emulated network via file io.

 ## Passes